Updated July 19th, 2021.

 If the password box doesn’t pop up right away, or if you put the app-specific password into the box and it’s rejected anyway, you have one more chance.
 Cancel out of the box above, click on your AOL account, then click the Details… button at upper right, and then enter (or paste) the app-specific password.
 This ought to work.

 That’s all there is to it, if you’re using Mail on macOS High Sierra (10.13) or older.
+You can open up the Mail app and watch your mail come pouring in.

 If you’re using the Mac Mail app on a Mac with Mojave (10.14) or Catalina (10.15), you don’t need the app-specific password.
 Instead, you’ll have to delete the account and then add it again.
 That’s not hard– see below.